 Upon proper application and payment of fees, students will be awarded academic degrees and designations when the completion of the academic program requirements is verified by the relevant NMSU-DACC academic unit.
 Degrees and designations may be awarded under any catalog in effect on the date of degree or designation completion, provided that the catalog year is the same or subsequent to the year in which the student was first enrolled.

-The academic program requirements of each catalog are effective for a period of six academic years.
-This 2019-20 Catalog is effective summer 2019 through spring semester 2025.
+The academic program requirements of each catalog are effective for a period of eight academic years.
+This 2020-21 Catalog is effective summer 2020 through spring semester 2028.
 All other catalog content, including rules, regulations, course descriptions and prerequisites are effective only for the catalog’s denoted academic year.
 While content changes are typically implemented between Catalog years, the catalog does not represent a contract and NMSU-DACC reserves the right to make modifications to the catalog at any time.

 Academic programs at the New Mexico State University System are available to all students without regard to age, ancestry, color, disability, gender, national origin, race, religion, sexual orientation or veteran status.

 NMSU-DACC is transforming lives through discovery.
 With the help of your advisors, you can chart your own transformational journey, using this catalog as your guidebook.

 This publication focuses primarily on academic matters.
 Candidates for degrees and certificates may elect to fulfill requirements as outlined in the catalog in effect at the date of initial enrollment (provided the catalog is not more than six years old) or any subsequent catalog in effect during their dates of registration at Doña Ana Community College.
 Readers should be aware of the following: